This article was updated on May 2nd, 2023

 - Anal sac disease

-What happens is this.
 Initially, your dog feels “off” somewhere on their body.
-Maybe it is due to an underlying cause or maybe because they picked up parasites somewhere, got a scratch while running in the woods, roughhousing with the neighbors pooches, etc. Later, they lick and chew at the spot.
+Maybe it is due to an underlying cause or maybe because they picked up parasites somewhere, got a scratch while running in the woods, roughhousing with the neighbors’ pooches, etc. Later, they lick and chew on the spot.
 This makes it moist and inflamed and…uh oh!
 Unfortunately, a bacterial infection is born.

 Is My Dog in Pain?